lornevgreen/CloudBank-V2/README.md

 ## Mark Coins For Sale
-This allows the account owner to mark some of their coins for sale so that others will be able to buy them.
+This allows the account owner to mark some of their CloudCoins for sale so that others will be able to buy them.

 Sample GET Request: